 The performance from the 173bhp LC8 engine is blistering to the point that it’ll compete with almost any sports bike on the road.

 If you keep the revs above 5,000rpm the GT catapults away from bends at a rate of knots that will either delight or terrify, probably both.
 Good news then is that the Brembo brakes and sharp, steady handling complement the enormous power.
-Riding at pace on the GT around country roads and lanes produced more of those man and machine in perfect harmony moments than I’ve experienced for many a year.
+Riding at pace on the GT around country roads and lanes produced more of those, man and machine in perfect harmony moments than I’ve experienced for many a year.

 This was especially so on Fish Hill a set of switchbacks leading up the steep escarpment above Broadway.
 It’s the nearest we have to an Alpine Pass in the Cotswold’s and in my experience the Super Duke is at its best on these kinds of twisty roads where the power, performance and poise can be used as KTM engineers envisaged they would.

 The more time I spent in the saddle the more I came to appreciate and utilise the capabilities and features of the GT so much so that I’d be finding excuses – not that I need any – to spend another sunny afternoon double-checking a feature on the leafy middle England back roads.
 And it’s here where I see the GT appealing most; to the sports bike rider who wants a little more comfort without sacrificing performance or the sports tourer rider looking to upgrade to a more potent and exciting set of wheels.

 The KTM will not disappoint any of those riders.
 Without a doubt, if you prefer to ride in a spirited fashion on windy roads then the GT has the makings of being your new best friend.